cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 // standard tge properties:
 uint public
+     tgeSettingsAmount,
      tgeSettingsPartSender,
      tgeSettingsPartProject,
      tgeSettingsPartFounders,
      tgeSettingsBlocksPerStage,
      tgeSettingsRatioDecreasePerStage,
+     tgeSettingsAmountCollect, // the amount of ETH collected so far in this round of TGE. tgeSettingsAmountLeft, // the amount of ETH left to collect in this round of TGE.
      tgeCurrentPartProject, // current part to project
      tgeNextPartProject; // part going to project in the next stage
                          // 0 if tge is not live, or it is last stage of tge